-For this week’s #makeovermonday challenge I created this visualization combining a hex map and a panel chart (click to play with the interactive version on Tableau Public):
+For this week’s #makeovermonday challenge I created this visualization combining a hex map and multiple line charts (click to play with the interactive version on Tableau Public):

 The “normal” way to create such a small multiple chart is to blend the data with a secondary data source for the geographical coding (I used Matt Chambers hex map file) and to put columns on columns and rows on rows.
 Quite easy.

-Unfortunately you can’t make a hex map out of this because Tableau doesn’t allow your shapes to leave the borders of the cells within the grid.
+Unfortunately you are not able to make this look like a hex map because Tableau doesn’t allow your shapes to leave the borders of the cells within the grid.
 So this might be the closest hex mapish thing you can achieve using this technique:

 Looks not even close like a proper hex map.
 So how can this be achieved?